Neural Ray-Tracing: Learning Surfaces and Reflectance for Relighting and View Synthesis: Related Work

-\paragraph{Monolithic Representations.} With the advent of deep learning and neural networks, a growing body of work has explored methods for scene representations with convolutional neural networks~\cite{lombardi2019neural, park2019deepsdf,sitzmann2019deepvoxels} and implicit neural networks~\cite{mescheder2019occupancy,peng2020convolutional,mildenhall2020nerf}.
+With the advent of deep learning and neural networks, a growing body of work has explored methods for scene representations with convolutional neural networks~\cite{lombardi2019neural, park2019deepsdf,sitzmann2019deepvoxels} and implicit neural networks~\cite{mescheder2019occupancy,peng2020convolutional,mildenhall2020nerf}.
 Notably, modeling the scene radiance with a neural implicit function, commonly in the form of a MLP, has proven to be effective, as demonstrated in NeRF~\cite{mildenhall2020nerf}.
-MLP-based scene modeling integrates light radiance in a volumetric structure and optimizes the volumetric radiance function as a MLP that accurately reproduces a set of reference images, demonstrating learned view-dependant effects.
+MLP-based scene modeling integrates light radiance in a volumetric structure and optimizes the volumetric radiance function as a MLP that accurately reproduces a set of reference images, demonstrating learned view-dependent effects.
 While previous works are effective at novel view synthesis, most of them entangle reflectance, shape, and lighting in a single radiance volume, limiting its usage for physically-accurate scene decomposition~\cite{mildenhall2020nerf,yariv2020multiview}.
-In contrast, we learn physically-based scene representations of shapes, reflectances, and lighting.
-This enables high-quality, efficient rendering with interpretability, and it allows for the same editability that conventional rendering pipelines offer.
+In contrast, we learn physically-based scene representations of shape and reflectance.
+This enables high-quality, efficient rendering with interpretability, removing black boxes in NeRF.

-\paragraph{Decomposed Neural Scene Representations.} With the goal of extending radiance to reflectance, recent works have also explored decomposed modelling of reflectance~\cite{bi2020neural,srinivasan2020nerv} and volumetric density to enable editable materials and lighting, similar to our approach.
-However, these approaches are restricted by the nature of volumetric rendering which is neither interpretable or editable, and makes multi-bounce rendering impractical, requiring 128 TPUs for training~\cite{srinivasan2020nerv}.